 These postings are designed to advise the supplier community, and the public, that the City of Dania Beach intends to enter into a non-competitive agreement to purchase a product and/or service.

-The City of Dania Beach requires anyone who is performing any work on any
+The City of Dania Beach requires anyone who is performing any work on any City owned property to provide the following forms of insurance:

 - General Liability